ammongit/darch/README.md

 Difference Archiver

 ### Synopsis
 A tool that creates media archives that saves on compression time by only updating altered files.
-It hashes filenames by renaming them to their equivalent hash sum to remove duplicates, and loads/stores the result in a 7z archive.
+It hashes filenames by renaming them to their equivalent hash sum to remove duplicates, and loads/stores the result in a compressed archive.

 ### Requirements
 This program is written for Python 3.4 or later.

 Requires:
+* [p7zip](http://p7zip.sourceforge.net/) command-line tool: for manipulating archives
 * [pathspec](https://pypi.python.org/pypi/pathspec): for gitignore style globbing

 Optional requirements: